kjm015/New-Kyle/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open development platform.
+In the interest of fostering an open development platform, we have some rules, chumps.
+So read carefully.

 ## Our Standards